15 Amazing Things to Do In New Hampshire in Winter

 For a unique New Hampshire winter activity, dog sledding it is!

 Ever want to complete your own Iditarod?
-There are a few dog sledding places in New Hampshire that can help you achieve your dreams with the help of their furry four legged friends.
+There are a few places to go dog sledding in New Hampshire that can help you achieve your dreams with the help of their furry four legged friends.

 See incredible snow sculptures